 Earn Academic Credit for Your Internship with COMM 3610

 THIS COURSE IS BY PERMISSION CODE ONLY.
-Students that have obtained an internship must apply to the course. click here to apply for summer 2017
+Students that have obtained an internship must apply to the course. click here to apply for fall 2017

 University of Utah Asia Campus students please contact email@example.com directly for information regarding COMM 3610.